 There will be a competitors briefing before the start of qualifying.
-The time and place will be stipulated in the SR's of the event or in a Bulletin on the official notice board.
-Attendance by driver and navigator is compulsory.
-General information about the event will be discussed.
-Binding verbal instructions may also be issued by the organisers, and therefore all competitors must sign the attendance register (GCR 88) before commencement of the briefing.
+The time and place will be stipulated in before commencement of the briefing.
 When the briefing starts, the attendance registers will be removed.
 Competitors who have not signed in will incur a five (5) minute penalty each.
 Refer SSR 318 A [iii] f).